oyingidie/fcc-labs/0x01-javascript_algorithms_and_data_structures/README.md

 # Javascript Algorithms & Data Structures

-A collection of projects completed while learning Vanilla JS.
+A collection of projects completed while learning Vanilla JS and algorithmic thinking.

-### :arrows_counterclockwise::thinking: Palindrome Checker
+### 00. :arrows_counterclockwise::thinking: Palindrome Checker

 **Objective:** Build an app that is functionally similar to https://palindrome-checker.freecodecamp.rocks